Monstro33/FirstAide/frontend/public/markdown/Unconcious/UnconciousInfant/recoveryInfant.md

 - Press your fingers firmly but gently against the baby’s skin to try to feel the pulse.

 - Place the flat part of your finger to get the most accurate reading.
-Avoid using your fingertips or your thumb
+Avoid using your fingertips or your thumb.

 # STEP 2: CHECK FOR BREATHING